sunfounder/pico-2w-kit/docs/source/pyproject/py_digital_bubble_level.rst

 **Conclusion**

-You've successfully built a Digital Bubble Level using the Raspberry Pi Pico 2w!
+You've successfully built a Digital Bubble Level using the Raspberry Pi Pico 2 W!
 This project demonstrates how accelerometer data can be used to visualize orientation and tilt, and how to control an LED matrix display using shift registers.

 Feel free to expand upon this project by adding new features or integrating it into larger systems.